ONLINE BSb DEGREE

 The course provides an introduction to the most prominent forms of media that influence and impact social, business, political, and popular culture in contemporary America.
 It explores the unique aspects of each medium as well as interactions across various media that combine to create rich environments for information sharing, entertainment, business, and social interaction in the United States and around the world.

-Both the on campus and online Bachelor of Science in Business with a Human Resource Management Certificate feature the same courses, and your academic counselor will help you schedule them.
+Both the on campus and online Bachelor of Science in Business with a Certificate in Business Analytics feature the same courses, and your academic counselor will help you schedule them.
 Please note that on campus students are required to physically attend class one day a week, typically from 6-10 p.m.

-When you earn your Bachelor of Science in Business with a Human Resource Management Certificate you’ll be equipped with a concrete set of skills you can apply on the job.
+When you earn your Bachelor of Science in Business with a Certificate in Business Analytics, you’ll be equipped with a concrete set of skills you can apply on the job.

 This BSB can prepare you to be a: